theluqmn/revelations/README.md

 New articles from time to time, depending on the time I have at disposal.
 New videos every week on weekends.

 >[!NOTE]
-> I test in production lol
+> I test in production lol so loads of things can gro wrong